Board-Folk/TRS80IJP/Extras/TRSG3Mod/Readme.md

 ## TRSG3Mod

-The first board, G3Mod is intended for use on the original TRS-80 Model I and has a switch to select between the two 2K halves of the EPROM.
+The first board, G3Mod is primarily intended for use on the original US TRS-80 Model I and has a switch to select between the two 2K halves of the EPROM.

 Pin 1 wire connection should be to Z12 pin 11, on an original US board, and Z35 pin 11 on a Japanese board.

 ## TRSG3JPMod

-The second boards, G3JPMod is intended for use with the Japanese TRS-80 Model I, the two halves of the ROM being selected either by jumper settings on the main board, or by keyboard selection.
+The second board, G3JPMod is intended for use with the Japanese TRS-80 Model I, the two halves of the ROM being selected either by jumper settings on the main board, or by keyboard selection.

 Pin 1 wire connection should be to Z35 pin 11.

 ## ROMS

 ROM images for both boards.
+More to follow.